 Soft and fluffy, these waffles are more on the tender side than the crispy side but still delicious and satisfying.
 Think, your favorite nostalgic microwavable Eggo waffles, but gluten-free and way healthier!

 My husband can be skeptical when I try out different gluten-free flours, but he’s obsessed with this waffle recipe and doesn’t find it to taste healthy at all!
 In fact, it’s one of his most requested weekend breakfasts.
-We sometimes top the waffles with this Blackberry Compote.
+We sometimes top the waffles with this Blackberry Compote!

 Ingredients